This show will undergo a temporary halt, ladies and gentlemen, until I can get my cigar lighter working.

 But it was anything but softball.

-Kira Phillips first question.
+Kira Phillips, first question.

-I do want to tell you the White House coming forward today, Scott McClellan coming forward today, basically disputing your accounts of your meeting with the president.
+I want to ask you, as you stand here and continue to criticize the administration and criticize the director of FEMA, I do want to tell you the White House coming forward today, Scott McClellan coming forward today, basically disputing your accounts of your meeting with the president.

 I'm looking at it here, saying it, you said you urged the president to replace the embattled FEMA director because of the poor emergency response to Hurricane Katrina.

-You were discussing other things with the president, and that things are being twisted here a bit.
+You were discussing other things with the president and that things are being twisted here a bit.

 Oh, that's absolutely not true.

-Uh Mr. McClellan wasn't there, so he couldn't possibly know.
+Mr. McClellan wasn't there, so he couldn't possibly know.

-Uh first thing you can do is to replace Michael Brown as the head of FEMA, to which the president said, Why would I do that?
+First thing you can do is to replace Michael Brown as the head of FEMA.

-And I said, Because of what happened last week and the failure of FEMA uh to be the real link between the federal government and the people in need in our country, the social compact, to which the president said, What didn't go right last week?
+And I said, because of what happened last week and the failure of FEMA to be the real link between the federal government and the people in need in our country, the social compact.

 That's what happened in the meeting.